alexandervikt164-rgb/Line-plot-with-smooth-lines/README.md

 * **Future Focus:** `C++`, `Computer Vision`, `Neural Networks`

 ---
-If you like my progress, feel free to leave a ⭐!
+If you like my code, feel free to leave a ⭐!

 Code 👇
 ---